tslateman/ConferenceCentral/README.txt

 place in the app.yaml file.
 Then you can deploy to App Engine for testing and using the site.

 -------------------------------------------------------------------

+Design Choices:

+Sessions are implented as a GDB model.
+The speaker is implented as a string property of that model.
+This was done because no sub- elements of the speaker are needed for the use of the site.
+By keeping the speaker as just a propoerty of the Session model, this simplifies the structure and avoids unnecessary code.
+In future versions if more speaker data was required, such as a speaker profile, then a speaker model could be created.

+Extra Queries -

 As part of the assignment I created extra queries, particularly to get non-workshop sessions after 7pm.
 This was a little tricky